thfmn/ttm-rag/docs/onboarding_summary.md

 ## Next Steps

 1. Review the full onboarding guide for detailed implementation examples
+2. Follow the [Development Setup Guide](http://localhost:8081/development_setup.html) to set up your development environment
-2. Run the test suite to understand how security features are validated
+3. Run the test suite to understand how security features are validated
-3. Examine existing endpoints to see how security features are integrated
+4. Examine existing endpoints to see how security features are integrated
-4. Check the deployment guide for production configuration details
+5. Check the deployment guide for production configuration details